chevere/docs/packages/throwable-handler.md

 ### handleAsConsole

-Use function `handleAsConsole` to handle throwables as console text.
+Use function `handleAsConsole` to handle throwable as console text.

 ```php
 use function Chevere\ThrowableHandler\handleAsConsole;